Definition of Disability and Eligibility for Education Support and Services

 - Orthopedic impairment

 Like the ADA, the provisions of the Rehabilitation Act of 1973 regarding the definition of disability are broader than those of IDEA.
-For example, a child with Acquired Immune Deficiency Syndrome may not be eligible for special education under IDEA.
-However, the same child may not be discriminated against on the basis if his or her disease, since AIDS and other diseases are considered disabilities under the Rehabilitation Act.
+For example, a child with Acquired Immune Deficiency Syndrome may not be eligible for education under IDEA.
+However, the same child may not be discriminated against based on their disease since AIDS, and other diseases are considered disabilities under the Rehabilitation Act.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help